-Applicant(s) must meet the following requirements: be low or very low-income, be without decent, safe and sanitary housing, be unable to obtain a loan from other resources on terms and conditions that can reasonably be expected to meet, agree to occupy the property as your primary residence, have the legal capacity to incur a loan obligation, meet citizenship or eligible noncitizen requirements, not be suspended or debarred from participation in federal programs.
-Properties financed with direct loan funds must: be modest in size for the area, not have market value in excess of the applicable area loan limit, not have in-ground swimming pools, and not be designed for income producing activities.
+Applicant(s) must meet the following requirements:

+- be low or very low-income - be without decent, safe and sanitary housing - be expected to meet, agree to occupy the property as your primary residence - have the legal capacity to incur a loan obligation - meet citizenship or eligible noncitizen requirements - not be suspended or debarred from participation in federal programs

+Properties financed with direct loan funds must: be modest in size for the area, not have market value in excess of the applicable area loan limit, and not be designed for income producing activities.
 Borrowers are required to repay all, or a portion of the payment subsidy received over the life of the loan, when the title to the property transfers or the borrower is no longer living in the dwelling.
 The 502 direct loans may also be used for the self-help repair and rehab program.
 Please contact your local Rural Development office to ask for additional details about eligibility requirements.
 A link to a fact sheet on this program is listed in Appendix 1.